-The Southwestern Seminary Admissions Office and the D.Ed.Min.
-Office receive and process applications year round.
+The Southwestern Seminary Admissions Office will receive application for general admission year round.
+The D.Ed.Min Office also reviews program specific applications for the program year round.
 New D.Ed.Min. students may begin the program at the beginning of any of the three annual seminars.
 For information on admission to the D.Ed.Min., please contact the Doctor of Educational Ministry Program Office at 817-923-1921, ext.
 3540 or by email (firstname.lastname@example.org).

 Applicants to the program must have earned an overall 3.0 minimum grade point average (GPA) on the master’s degree with a 3.3 in Education.
 GPA is based on a four-point scale.
 Once in the program, a student must maintain a minimum GPA of 3.0.
 Failure to do so will result in academic probation.

 Applicants must have a minimum of three years experience in educational ministry following the awarding of an Association of Theological Schools (ATS) approved master’s degree before applying to the program.
 If leveling is required for a non-ATS approved degree, the experience requirement begins after the leveling is completed.
 In addition, it is expected that applicants will be involved in vocational Christian educational ministry during the time they are enrolled in the degree.